mojohaus/versions/README.md

 ### Creating Issues

-If you find a problem please first search current opened and closed issues and pull requests.
+If you find a problem, please first search the current open and closed issues and pull requests.
-It can be that someone already has reported similar.
+Someone may have already reported a similar issue.

-You can also check current [milestone](https://github.com/mojohaus/versions-maven-plugin/milestones) in order to see what will be in next release.
+You can also check the current [milestone](https://github.com/mojohaus/versions-maven-plugin/milestones) to see what will be in the next release.

-Only when you can not find similar issue please create a new one in the [ticket system](https://github.com/mojohaus/versions-maven-plugin/issues) and describe what is going wrong or what you expect to happen.
+Only if you cannot find a similar issue, please create a new one in the [ticket system](https://github.com/mojohaus/versions-maven-plugin/issues) and describe what is going wrong or what you expect to happen.

-If you have a full working example or a log file this is also helpful.
+If you have a full working example or a log file, this is also helpful.

-You should of course describe only a single issue in a single ticket and not mixing up several things into a single issue.
+Describe only a single issue per ticket; do not mix several issues into one.

 Please always check your issue with the latest Plugin and the latest Maven version.

 ### Creating a Pull Request

-Before you start working on more complicated change, new feature it is good practice to create an issue in the [ticket system](https://github.com/mojohaus/versions-maven-plugin/issues) or send an email to [development list](https://www.mojohaus.org/versions-maven-plugin/mailing-lists.html)
+Before working on a more complicated change or new feature, it is good practice to create an issue in the [ticket system](https://github.com/mojohaus/versions-maven-plugin/issues) or send an email to [development list](https://www.mojohaus.org/versions-maven-plugin/mailing-lists.html)